-Fig. 6 Gravity refuelling point Translation from Norwegian
+Fig. 6 Gravity refuelling point

 Engine fire and fire extinguishing hatches

 All engine cowlings have extinguishing hatches for use in the event of an engine fire (Fig. 7).
 Fire suppression agents shall be aimed at these hatches to effectively flush the engine compartment.